COSC3020/parallel-mergesort-tlimato/README.md

 $T(n) = T(n/2) + \Theta(n)$

-where $T(n/2)$ represents the span of sorting one half of the array. as stated earlier because this sorting happens in parallel we only consider the span of one half.
+where $T(n/2)$ represents the span of sorting one-half of the array.
+As stated earlier because this sorting happens in parallel we only consider the span of one-half.

 #### Solving this recurrence relation:

 1) At the first level of recursion, the span is $T(n/2) + \Theta(n)$.
 2) At the second level, it becomes $T(n/4) + \Theta(n/2) + \Theta(n)$.
 This is because the array is divided into two halves at each level of recursion.
-3) This pattern continues, adding up to $\Theta(n)$ at each level of recursion until the size of the seach subsequent recursion reaches 1.
+3) This pattern continues, adding up to $\Theta(n)$ at each level of recursion until the size of the search subsequent recursion reaches 1.
 The depth of the recursion, or number of DAG levels, is $\log_2(n)$ because the array size is halved at each level.
 Since each level contributes $\Theta(n)$ to the span due to the merge operation, the total span of the algorithm is:

 $$